Read Introduction to Revelation

 ‘These things says He who is holy, He who is true, ‘He who has the key of David

 Jesus presents His unique authority to each of the seven churches.
 To the church of Philadelphia, Jesus describes Himself as someone who is holy and true and holds sovereign authority over the church.
 This speaks of the character of the one speaking to the church.
-His character gives Him authority to deal with the issues of the church.
+His character gives Him the authority to deal with the issues of the church.

-As someone who is “holy,” Jesus has the right to judge the church at Philadelphia.
+As someone who is “holy,” Jesus has the right to judge the church in Philadelphia.
 The word “holy” carries the idea in the Bible of someone separate and distinct (Is 6:3; 40:25; 65:16; Ha 3:3).
 Jesus is the Unique One.
 No one is like Him.
 There is no flaw in Him.

 The phrase “key of David” may come from Isaiah 22:22 where God gave Eliakim the key to the house of David.”
 Before Eliakim received this key, an incident occurred that gave Eliakim the rights to the “key of David.”
 King Hezekiah caught Shebna [the former key holder] in a fraud.
 God sent him in exile to Babylon.
 God replaced him with Eliakim, giving him the “key of David.”
 This gave him access to all of David’s riches.
 Jesus, as the heir of the Davidic Covenant, will inherit the millennial kingdom.
 This is His political right.
 He will administer His church as He sees fit.